tuupola/appelsiini.net/content/2020/programming-gd32v-longan-nano.md

 For programming a GD32V series SoC best choice at the moment is the [Nuclei SDK](https://doc.nucleisys.com/nuclei_sdk/).
 It seems to be well maintained, exceptionally well structured and is quite easy to learn.
 Developing is done with your favourite text editor.

-The SDK supports three differend real time operating systems: FreeRTOS, UCOSII and RT-Thread.
-Since Longan Nano has only 32KB SRAM you might want to stay baremetal instead.
+The SDK supports three different real time operating systems: FreeRTOS, UCOSII and RT-Thread.
+Since Longan Nano has only 32kB SRAM you might want to stay baremetal instead.

-Nuclei SDK does not support Longan Nano out of the box, but I am currently writing a patch which [adds support for Longan Nano boards](https://github.com/tuupola/nuclei-sdk/tree/longan-nano).

-Basic hello world would look like the following.
+Nuclei SDK does support Longan Nano out of the box.
+Basic hello world and the Makefile would look like this.

 ```c
 #include <stdio.h>